'FOMO' - Fun On My Own and Enclothed Cognition... My Life, Living With a Chronic Condition

 I’ve had to re-discover my own style due to an extremely sedentary lifestyle of constant rest with bits of activity thrown in, in between.
 Medication and not being able to exercise often led to weight gain and loss of muscle tone, so clothes I’ve had for over 20 years started to no longer fit which was also very sad as they held such happy memories of my time before the condition hit me all over again.

 Re-discovering my style due to a lifestyle and circumstance beyond my control has been painful and upsetting.
 I feel like I’ve lost my final best years with a great fit body after years of hard work and dancing, keeping it that way.
 I’ve had to give in to letting it all go, resting more and more, giving up the things I love and lived for (my passion), unable to exercise at all for further long periods.
-It was a case of experimenting with exercise and suffering the consequences, for example: if I tried to do a normal class that others of my age would find just right, for me it could have devastating effects on my body which has been so frustrating.
+It was a case of experimenting with exercise and suffering the consequences.
+For example: if I tried to do a normal class that others of my age would find just right, for me it could have devastating effects on my body which has been so frustrating.

 New Offerings